Richard Brinsley Sheridan: Early life

 Later that year, Elizabeth and the 21-year-old Richard eloped and set up house in London on a lavish scale.
 Sheridan had little money and no immediate prospects of any, other than his wife's dowry.
 The young couple entered the fashionable world and apparently held up their end in entertaining.
 Sheridan was a patron of Margaret Cuyler and she was his presumed mistress.
-Under his wing she appeared at Drury Lane in January 1777 despite being a poor actress.
+As his protégée she appeared at Drury Lane in January 1777, despite being a poor actress.

 Literary career

 In 1775 Sheridan's first play, The Rivals, was produced at London's Covent Garden Theatre.
-It was a failure on its first night, and John Lee’s performance as Sir Lucius O'Trigger was criticised for rendering the character "ridiculous and disgusting".
+It was a failure on its first night, and John Lee's performance as Sir Lucius O'Trigger was criticised for rendering the character "ridiculous and disgusting".
 Sheridan rewrote the play and presented it again a few days later, with Laurence Clinch replacing Lee in the role.
 In its reworked form it was a huge success, immediately establishing the young playwright's reputation and the favour of fashionable London.
 It went on to become a standard of English literature.

 Shortly after the success of The Rivals, Sheridan and his father-in-law Thomas Linley the Elder, a successful composer, produced the opera The Duenna.
 This piece, warmly received, played for seventy-five performances.

 His most famous play, The School for Scandal, premiered at Drury Lane on 8 May 1777.
 It is considered one of the greatest comedies of manners in English.
 It was followed by The Critic (1779), an updating of the satirical Restoration play The Rehearsal.

 Having quickly made his name and fortune, in 1776 Sheridan bought David Garrick's share in the Drury Lane patent, and in 1778 the remaining share; his later plays were all produced there.
 In 1778 Sheridan wrote The Camp, which commented on the ongoing threat of a French invasion of Britain.
 The same year Sheridan's brother-in-law Thomas Linley, a young composer who worked with him at Drury Lane Theatre, died in a boating accident.
 Sheridan had a rivalry with his fellow playwright Richard Cumberland and included a parody of Cumberland in his play The Critic.
 On 24 February 1809 (despite the much vaunted fire safety precautions of 1794) the theatre burned down.
-On being encountered drinking a glass of wine in the street while watching the fire, Sheridan was famously reported to have said, 'A man may surely be allowed to take a glass of wine by his own fireside.'
+On being encountered drinking a glass of wine in the street while watching the fire, Sheridan was famously reported to have said, "A man may surely be allowed to take a glass of wine by his own fireside."
 Sheridan was the manager of the theatre for many years, and later became sole owner with no managerial role.